bruteai/ICKit/README.md

 # ICKit - Image Classification Kit (All in one place)

 ## Dataset
 Download the Cifar10 dataset.
-It is available publicaly available.
+It is publicaly available.

 You can also load your own custom dataset